AKEric/skinner/README.md

 skinWin.App(docsOverride="www.someSite.com/path/to/docs.html")
 ```
 * **Verbose Logging** : If this is checked, print information to the Script Editor.
 If unchecked, mostly only Errors and Warnings will show up.
+* **Reset Preferences** : Will clear out any user-defined values in the tool, setting it back to 'factory defaults'.
 * **‘Auto-Fill’ Subdir :**
   *  If this is populated, this is a subdir(s, could as deep as needed) that will be appended to the '<- Auto-Fill' buttons in the Export & Import tabs.
   *  This is handy if in your production, you always save skin weights in a subdir relative to the current scene:  This field makes it easy to update the ‘Auto-Fill’ button with that subdir.